marcoshsq/PY4E/02_Final_Level_Projects/Suggested_projects.md

 # Here is a list of suggested projects:

-Whenever you are going to do a program that's bigger than usual, or that requires some more advanced logic, write a script of what you want to do, and if you are already a little more advanced in programming, create a general skeleton of the program, with the steps than you need to add.
+Quick tip: Whenever you are going to do a program that's bigger than usual, or that requires some more advanced logic, write a script of what you want to do, and if you are already a little more advanced in programming, create a general skeleton of the program, with the steps than you need to add.
+And always break it down, don't try to do everything, do piece by peace and see if it works, ok.

 ---